|Nutritional Guidelines (per serving)|

 After about 20 minutes, check the apples for doneness by piercing them with a fork or sharp knife.
 If the apples are tender, remove them from the oven.
 If not, continue baking in 5-minute increments until they are completely done.

 However, you can also serve them much like you would serve a helping of baked apple crisp.
-Top each apple off with a small scoop of creamy vanilla ice cream or frozen yogurt.
+Top each apple off with a small scoop of creamy vanilla ice cream, frozen yogurt, or even whipped cream.
 You end up with the perfect contrast of sweet, soft, warm apples and cold, sweet, melted ice cream.
 It is simply delightful.